PEOPLE

 Founder, Managing Partner

 In previous roles, Sarah was Chief of Staff at Seattle Children's, where she advised the executive team and led the development of its cancer strategy.
-Sarah has also served as Managing Director of the Global Oncology program at Fred Hutchinson Cancer Center, supporting its research, training, and clinical care programs in Seattle and in Kampala, Uganda.
-Earlier, Sarah was a Program Officer for the PATH Malaria Vaccine Initiative, where she managed policy, advocacy, and resource mobilization projects that accelerated progress toward the world's first licensed malaria vaccine.
+Sarah has also served as Managing Director of the Global Oncology program at Fred Hutchinson Cancer Center, supporting its research, training, and clinical care programs in Seattle and Uganda.
+Earlier, Sarah was a Program Officer for the PATH Malaria Vaccine Initiative, where she managed policy, advocacy, financing, and resource mobilization projects that accelerated progress toward the world's first licensed malaria vaccine.
 She first became passionate about global health as a Peace Corps volunteer in Senegal and gained insights in early career roles at the World Bank and the US Agency for International Development.

 Photo credit: Stuart Isett (isett.com)